Article updated October 2021

 Running Buff – This multi-functioning hero of any runner’s wardrobe can be used as a neck and face warmer during the winter, but it also doubles as a sweat-wicking headband that protects your head from the sun during the summer.
 The Proviz running buff goes by the name of a neck gaiter/warmer and features reflective detailing to help keep the wearer visible in low light conditions.
 Running buffs make great gifts because you do not have to worry about getting the size right!

 Wireless Running Headphones – If you have heard the runner in your life lamenting the limitations of their wired headphones, you may want to surprise them with a pair of earbuds.
 These wireless headphones are ideal for running and are available from a range of manufacturers.
-This article from Runners World earlier this year is a great introduction to the world of earbuds for running and is a good place to start your search for the perfect pair for your budget.

 Running Beanie – The UK has enjoyed a very mild autumn this year, so the chances are that many runners will get to winter without worrying about the extra layers required for intrepid outings in really cold weather.
 Adding a running beanie to the gifts in your runner’s Christmas stocking will prepare them to hit the road or the trail in any cold snaps that may occur early next year.